 Teaches in English

-Guitarist Adam M. is a native of Los Angeles, where he studied at Los Angeles County High School for the Arts (LACHSA) under the mentorship of Jason Goldman, Walter Smith III, and Kenny Dennis.
-In 2010, he moved to New York City to study at The Juilliard School.
+A native of Los Angeles, guitarist Adam M. studied first at the Los Angeles County High School for the Arts (LACHSA) under the tutelage of Jason Goldman, Walter Smith III, and Kenny Dennis.
+In 2010, he moved to New York City to study Jazz Guitar at the Juilliard School.

-Since then, Adam has worked with music greats both nationally and internationally, including Herbie Hancock, Freddy Cole, Mike LeDonne, Cecile McLorin Salvant and George Coleman.
-He has performed at venues that include the Hollywood Bowl, Jazz at Lincoln Center, The Blue Note, Birdland, Smoke, Scullers and Bird’s Basement.
+Since then, Adam has collaborated with music greats both nationally and internationally, including Herbie Hancock, Freddy Cole, Mike LeDonne, Cecile McLorin Salvant, and George Coleman.
+He has performed at venues including the Hollywood Bowl, Jazz at Lincoln Center, The Blue Note, Birdland, Smoke, Scullers, and Bird’s Basement.

-Adam has taught privately for over 17 years to children and adults of all ages, levels and styles.
+Adam has taught privately for over 17 years to children and adults of all ages, levels, and styles.
 He strives to tailor his lessons to each individual student.
-He understands that everyone has their own personal goals in terms of learning, and tries to make sure that they have all the tools necessary.
+He understands that everyone has their own personal goals in terms of learning, making sure that they have all the tools necessary.
 Learning an instrument can be challenging, but also extremely rewarding and a lot of fun!
 Adam does a great job of balancing these things so that his students become great musicians but also thoroughly enjoy the process.
 To him, the journey is just as important as the destination!